elisoncrum/piipan/docs/log-streaming.md

 - Stream logs to the `logs` event hub within the `evh-monitoring` namespace
 - Use the default `RootManageSharedAccessKey` as the event hub policy

 Resources have two categories of logging: "logs" and "metrics".
 Our default practice is to stream all logs categories and no metrics categories.
-Categories can be enabled/disabled as required — i.e., if ISO determines a certain log category to produce too much noise and be unnecessary.
+Categories can be enabled/disabled as required — i.e., if the team analyzing audit logs determines a certain log category to produce too much noise and be unnecessary.

 ## Application logging